karpathy/cryptos/README.md

 # cryptos

 Just me developing a pure Python from-scratch zero-dependency implementation of Bitcoin for educational purposes.
-This includes a lot of the core crypto math primitives such as SHA-256 and elliptic curves over finitie fields math (but with the exception of RIPEMD160 hash function, which I imported).
+This includes a lot of the core crypto math primitives such as SHA-256 and elliptic curves over finite fields math (but with the exception of RIPEMD160 hash function, which I imported).

 ### SHA-256